choderalab/protons/howto-documentation.rst

 Disclaimer
 ~~~~~~~~~~

 Note that conda is currently a beta feature of readthedocs.
 The exact way this will work might change.
-Manual builds can still be carried out by using ``make html``.

 Happy documenting!
 ==================